Cheers and Jeers: Rum and Booster Shots FRIDAY!

 END BRIEF SANITY BREAK

+By the way, the ship was destined for the northern edge of the Virginia Colony, but they ended up dropping anchor in a totally different place: Provincetown, Massachusetts.
+After spending several years reviewing all the available evidence, I've come to an inescapable conclusion: GPS sucked back then.

 CHEERS to home vegetation.
-There's one single leaf still hangin' on for dear life in the backyard, and I refuse to start raking until it drops.
-So until then, it's weekend boob-tubage.
-As always, MSNBC is the place to go for details of any Friday night news dumps.
-On HBO's Real Time, Bill Maher talks with Kevin "Mr. Wonderful" O'Leary from Shark Tank, Tavis Smiley, and House Intelligence Committee chair Rep. Adam Schiff (D-CA).John Oliver wraps up another season of HBO’s ‘Last Week Tonight’ this weekend, and the mutant attack squirrels are NOT happy.
+I dunno…I can't decide if I should spend the weekend soaking in a nice borax bath to suck the government nanotechnology out of my pores, or watch some TV.
+If the latter, there are few odds and ends worth watching, starting with the MSNBC lineup tonight, but probably not HBO's Real Time at 10 because Bill Maher will be feting America's #1 weasel Chris Christie and also Fareed "Truly This Was The Day Donald Trump Became President" Zakaria.
+(The third guest is NYC Mayor-elect Eric Adams.)
+At 11 on The Graham Norton Show (BBC America), the lineup includes Lady Gaga, Rod Stewart, and Will Smith.I’ll stick with the 1984 original, thanks.

-The new movies (Kenneth Branagh’s Belfast and a new documentary on Julia Child top the list) and home videos are all reviewed here at Rotten Tomatoes.
-Jonathan Majors hosts SNL with musical guest Taylor Swift.
+The new movies and home videos are all reviewed here at Rotten Tomatoes.
+(This week's big release is the long-delayed soft reboot #2 of the Ghostbusters franchise.
+Did we need another one?)
 The NFL schedule is here, the NBA schedule is here, and the NHL schedule is here.
-Also: tomorrow and Sunday afternoon, NBC lists a figure skating event as the "ISU Grand Prix," which I guess means figure skaters driving around the rink in Formula One cars???

-Sunday on 60 Minutes: a report on the reasons for the supply-chain crisis.
-Then on The Simpsons, things between Ned and Homer go from bad to worse, and Lois attends the funeral of her childhood nanny on Family Guy (hilarity ensues).
-Sunday on HBO: new episodes of Succession, Curb Your Enthusiasm, and the season finale (sob) at 11 of John Oliver's Last Week Tonight.
-But CBS owns the end of the weekend starting at 8:30 when it airs Adele: One Night Only, featuring new music and an interview with Oprah.
-I think you have to watch it or you'll be charged with Negligent Superstar Snubbing.
-I hear it's a felony.
+Simu Liu (Shang-Chi and the Legend of the Ten Rings) hosts SNL.

+A potential return of supersonic air travel is the lead story Sunday on 60 Minutes, after which they’ll visit the gardens of Roman Emperor Caligula and look into “a new way of policing” in Austin, Texas.
+Smithers "finds true love with a famous fashion designer" on The Simpsons, and on Family Guy Stewie is put in detention.
+Finally, awards season starts ramping up with the American Music Awards Sunday at 8 on ABC.
+As usual, all my money's on a clean sweep by The Singing Dogs.

 Now here's your Sunday morning lineup: